faces of Jesus

 Here is the description of this booklet from the Catholic Truth Society website:

-“A journey with Pope Francis along the well known Stations of Christ’s passion to discover at every step the boundless and life giving mercy of God.
+“A journey with Pope Francis along the well-known Stations of Christ’s passion to discover at every step the boundless and life-giving mercy of God.
 Each Station is accompanied by a brief scripture passage and pertinent words of Pope Francis, giving his own particular insights into mercy.
 These themes of forgiveness and mercy, so important during the Year of Mercy, are readily absorbed by way of this simple and long-standing devotion.”

 I give thanks for this Blessing and Honor!